 For correct performance of any intervention, a thorough understanding of the anatomy involved is essential.
-The exercises contained in this training module focus on the surface landmarks to perform a freehand ventriculostomy, as well as learning the nasal and ventricular anatomy encountered during endoscopic procedures.
+The exercises contained in this training module focus on the surface landmarks to perform a freehand Ventriculostomy, as well as learning the nasal and ventricular anatomy encountered during endoscopic procedures.

-Surface landmarks for ventriculostomy
+Surface Landmarks for Ventriculostomy

-A ventriculostomy is commonly performed to relieve buildup or blockage of cerebrospinal fluid (CSF) in the skull, causing hydrocephalus, or to measure intracranial pressure.
-This is a frequently performed procedure and one of the first that a neurosurgical resident encounters.
+A Ventriculostomy is commonly performed to relieve buildup or blockage of cerebrospinal fluid (CSF) in the skull, causing hydrocephalus, or to measure intracranial pressure.
+This is a frequently performed procedure and one of the first that a neurosurgical resident will encounter.
 It requires the insertion of a small tube (ventricular catheter) into the cortex to drain CSF externally.
 The drain is flexible and is equipped with a rigid stylet used to guide the drain in a straight line along the chosen path.
-A frontal ventriculostomy is most often performed, where a burr hole (5 mm) is made 1-2 cm anterior to the cortonal suture and approximately 2-3 cm lateral to midline (at mid-pupillary line).
-Generally the non-dominant hemisphere of the patient is used; by default use the right side.
-The burr hole must be drilled at the angle of the planned trajectory of the catheter, else it will hinder the final desired placement.
+A frontal Ventriculostomy is most often performed, where a Burr Hole (5 mm) is made 1-2 cm anterior to the coronal suture and approximately 2-3 cm lateral to midline (at mid-pupillary line).
+Generally, the non-dominant hemisphere of the patient is used.
+By default, use the right side.
+The Burr Hole must be drilled at the angle of the planned trajectory of the catheter, else it will hinder the final desired placement.
 Careful selection of the area ensures that functional areas of the cortex are avoided.

 The dura is then opened and the pia is coagulated where the drain is to be inserted.
 The drain must be inserted perpendicular to the surface and advanced into the brain by approximately 6 cm from the skull's outer table, at which point the ventricular lining is pierced and a resulting "pop" sensation is felt.
 The target is to place the tip of the drain within the frontal horn, anterior to the foramen of Monro.
 If the anatomic landmarks are used correctly, this goal will be achieved and CSF will flow out of the drain when the stylet is removed.

-The level of difficulty of any ventriculostomy is related to the size of the ventricles, the presence of a mid-line shift and other anatomical variations.
-In cases of hydrocephalus, the ventricles are dilated, making access easier than when tumour blockage causes the ventricles to shrink, almost to slits.
+The level of difficulty of any Ventriculostomy is related to the size of the ventricles, the presence of a mid-line shift and other anatomical variations.
+In cases of Hydrocephalus, the ventricles are dilated, making access easier than when tumour blockage causes the ventricles to shrink, almost to slits.
 Common preventable complications are breaching the medial and lateral limits: the width of a non-dilated frontal horn is only about 1.3 cm.
 This can result in insertion into the brain only or damage to critical structures such as the insula.
-The corpus callosum may also be crossed, resulting in insertion into the brainstem.
+The corpus callosum may also be crossed, resulting in insertion into the contralateral ventricle or advancing the catheter too deep and into the brainstem.
 Finally, crossing a sulcus could encounter a blood vessel, resulting in haemorrhage.

-- 1. Dunn IF, Fierichs K, Day A, Kim DH, Ventriculostomy, in: Schmidek and Sweet's Operative Neurosurgical Techniques: indications, methods and results, 5th edition, WB Saunders, 2006. - 2.
-Epstein ML.
+- 1. Dunn IF, Fierichs K, Day A, Kim DH, Ventriculostomy, in: Schmidek and Sweet's Operative Neurosurgical Techniques: indications, methods and results, 5th edition, WB Saunders, 2006. - Epstein ML.
 Surgical Management of Hydrocephalus, in Schmidek HH, Sweet WH (eds): Operative Neurosurgical Techniques: indications, methods, and results.
 Philadelphia, W.B Saunders Company, 1988, pp 141-150. - 3.
 Aitken AR.
 Neuroanatomical and cranial geometry of the frontal horn of the lateral ventricle.
 J Clin Neurosci 2:329-332, 1995.